-While it could take a week to explore the entire park, we’d recommend at least 2 days in Olympic National Park on your PNW road trip.
+While it could take a week to explore the entire park, we’d recommend at least 2 days in Olympic National Park.
 You could spend up to half a day getting here, depending on what you want to see & do.
 If you’re feeling ambitious, split your stay between Port Angeles and Forks to catch the park from two different angles.

 What to see & do in Olympic National Park

 Hike at Hurricane Ridge